How Do You Compare to National Averages?

 Caring.com’s 2024 Wills Survey indicates that only 32% of people in America have a will.
 This is 6% fewer than in 2023

 How did you do?
-While comparing your financial situation to national averages can provide insight into where you stand, it’s important to remember that these benchmarks are just guidelines.
+Comparing your financial situation to national averages can provide insight into where you stand, but these are not benchmarks or guidelines of where you should be, just where others are.
 Your personal goals, values, and circumstances play a much larger role in shaping your financial journey.
 Rather than focusing solely on how you measure up to others, use these averages as a tool to identify areas for improvement or growth.
 Ultimately, success in personal finance is about creating a plan that works for you and continually adjusting it to meet your evolving needs and aspirations.

 Cynthia Flannigan